San Francisco, California

 Cambridge Science Festival

-The Cambridge Science Festival, the first of its kind in the United States, is a celebration showcasing the leading edge in science, technology, engineering and math.
-A multifaceted, multicultural event every spring, the Cambridge Science Festival makes science accessible, interactive and fun!
+The Cambridge Science Festival, the first of its kind in the United States, is a celebration showcasing fun and the leading edge in science, technology, engineering, art, and/or math in our region.
+A multifaceted, multicultural event, the Cambridge Science Festival makes science accessible, interactive and fun, highlighting the impact of STEAM in all our lives.

 To learn more more about this year's Cambridge Science Festival, April 17, 2015 - April 26, 2015 visit: